What Is Generic Content Writing? And Why Is It Bad?

 Main Body of the Content

-It would be good if content writers came up with new and original ideas all the time, however, with all the information that is on the internet these days total originality has become almost impossible to achieve.
+It would be good if you could hire content writers who came up with new and original ideas all the time, however, with all the information that is on the internet these days total originality has become almost impossible to achieve.
 It has become more important for a content writer to find a new angle and say things differently than what has been said before.
 This makes the writing seem fresh and original, even if the subject matter is not.

 Although content writing need not come up with new ideas or headlines, in fact it can be quite useful for a reader to see all the information they need together in one piece of content rather than having to trawl through the internet looking for different pieces of information.
 Great content is often focused on this.